 How ‘prescribed rate loans’ can be incorporated for tax-efficiency

 The terms of the loan have tax implications.
 If the loan to the trust is interest free, or the rate of interest is below the rate prescribed by the CRA, all investment income must be reported by the lender.
 However, if the trust is obligated to pay to the lender the CRA prescribed rate of interest in effect at the time the loan is advanced, all income and capital gains allocated to the beneficiaries can be reported in their hands.
 The interest payments on the loan would also be tax deductible to the trust.

 For the three-month period starting July 1, 2020, the prescribed rate of interest will be at the historically low rate of 1%.
 This means that, as long as the annual interest payments are made by January 30 of the following year, the rate of 1% can be locked in for the life of the strategy.

 Find more information on prescribed rate loans here.

 Establishing and maintaining a trust does come with associated costs and complexity, so it is important to work with your IG Consultant to determine whether a family trust is the right strategy for your personal circumstance and overall financial plan.

-Written and published by IG Wealth Management as a general source of information only.
+Written and published by IG Wealth Management as a general source of information only, with information from the CRA, believe to be accurate as at the date of publishing.
 Not intended as a solicitation to buy or sell specific investments, or to provide tax, legal or investment advice.
 Seek advice on your specific circumstances from an IG Wealth Management Consultant.
 Trademarks, including IG Wealth Management and IG Private Wealth Management are owned by IGM Financial Inc. and licensed to its subsidiary corporations.